zo0o0ot/speaker-page/content/slides/mindfulness-wellness-wheel/index.md

 ???

 So, what isn't mindfulness?
-- It's not one specific method, like meditiation
+- It's not one specific method, like meditation
 - It's not a quick fix that you do once and change your life forever
-- Some of the origins of mindfulness are rooted in Buddism, but mindfulness is not specifically or only Buddhist
+- Some of the origins of mindfulness are rooted in Buddhism, but mindfulness is not specifically or only Buddhist
-- You can be religious or non-religious and partice mindfulness.
+- You can be religious or non-religious and practice mindfulness.
 It can coexist with your existing practices.
 - You're not just suppressing or escaping your thoughts and emotions.
 You're still allowed to have thoughts.
 - You don't suddenly start floating if you do it right.
 It may feel awkward the first few times you do it, but it's worth it to keep going.
 ---